apache/avro/doc/content/en/docs/++version++/Specification/_index.md

 {"type": "fixed", "size": 16, "name": "md5"}
 ```

-### Names {#names}
+### Names
 Record, enums and fixed are named types.
-Each has a fullname that is composed of two parts; a name and a namespace, separated by a dot.
-Equality of names is defined on the fullname.
+Each has a fullname that is composed of two parts: a name and a namespace, separated by a dot.
+Equality of names is defined on the fullname &ndash; it is an error to specify two different types with the same name.

 Record fields and enum symbols have names as well (but no namespace).
-Equality of fields and enum symbols is defined on the name of the field/symbol within its scope (the record/enum that defines it).
-Fields and enum symbols across scopes are never equal.
+Equality of field names and enum symbols is defined within their scope (the record/enum that defines them).
+It is an error to define multiple fields or enum symbols with the same name in a single type.
+Fields and enum symbols across scopes are never equal, so field names and enum symbols can be reused in a different type.

 The name portion of the fullname of named types, record field names, and enum symbols must: